samthambad/Naviin/plan.md

 # MVP 2025 december week 1

 1. As a user I want to fund my account, so that I can use the app
-1. As a user I want to buy a stock, so that I can participate in the market
+1. As a user I want to buy a stock, so that I can participate in the market (TBD)
-1. As a user I want to see my holdings so that I can track the net asset value
+1. As a user I want to see my holdings so that I can track the net asset value (TBD)
-1. As a user I want to sell a stock, so that I can participate in the market
+1. As a user I want to sell a stock, so that I can participate in the market (TBD)
-1. As a user I want to see the prices, so that I know what to buy/sell at
+1. As a user I want to see the prices, so that I know what to buy/sell at (TBD)
-1. As a user I want to see a list of executed buy/sell trades
+1. As a user I want to see a list of executed buy/sell trades (TBD)

+# 2025 December week 2

 # Actual MVP